riyasoy/Explainable-Road-Damage-Detection/research_log.md

 ### Next Goal
 Inspect sample annotations, visualize bounding boxes, analyze class distribution, and prepare the dataset configuration file (`data.yaml`) for model training.

+## Day 4 — 13 July 2026

+### Objective

+Rebuild the project environment after system failure and re-establish the baseline object detection workflow.

+### Tasks Completed

+- Recreated the Google Colab environment.
+- Reinstalled the required libraries and dependencies.
+- Loaded the pretrained YOLOv8 Nano model (`yolov8n.pt`).
+- Performed inference on a road image containing a visible pothole.
+- Visualized the prediction results.
+- Reviewed the YOLO annotation format.
+- Documented the baseline experiment in the project notebook and GitHub repository.

+### Observations

+- The pretrained YOLOv8 Nano model failed to detect the pothole.
+- A tree in the background was incorrectly classified as a **giraffe** with a confidence score of approximately **0.32**.
+- This result confirms that the pretrained model, which is trained on the COCO dataset, is not suitable for detecting road damage without domain-specific training.

+### Next Goal

+Resume work with the RDD2022 dataset and begin preparing the custom training pipeline for YOLOv8.